5 ways to target your content better

 3. Keyword research

 While keyword-stuffing was long ago consigned to the ghosts of SEO past, keyword research is still a vital to inform your content strategy.
-How can you create relevent content for your audience without an insight into what they’re searching for?
+How can you create relevant content for your audience without an insight into what they’re searching for?

 Volume is important, but the focus should be on quality as well as quantity: not ‘how many?’, but ‘how many of the right kind?’.
 This reiterates the importance of point 2, as effective keyword research requires an understanding of searchers’ intent.